Psychoneuroses does not mean mental illness

 Dabrowski saw the difference between “neuroses” and “psychoneuroses”.
 Psychoneuroses reflect a different type of experience, and one that is a normal reaction to a harsh world.

-An example of this would be depression – not all depressions are equal.
-Clinical depression may have biological causes, and would be a form of neurosis.
+For example – clinical depression may have biological causes, and would be a form of neurosis.
 However, existential depression may be caused by questioning your mortality after a loved one dies, and this is perfectly normal.

 Psychoneuroses are not only perfectly normal, they are necessary for growth.
 They play a critical role in motivating you to improve how things are, and internal conflicts are necessary to force you to examine yourself and try to make changes.